recurve-methods/flexvalue/README.rst

 acc_electricity
 ---------------

 The electric avoided cost calculator compiles hourly marginal utility avoided costs for electric savings.
-Costs are provided for ten different cost components and are projected forward through 2050.
+Costs are provided for ten different cost components and are projected forward through 2050 for the non-adjusted acc versions and through 2043 for the kicker adjusted one.
 Avoided costs are distinct for each utility service territory (PG&E, SCE, SDG&E, and SoCalGas) and Climate Zone combination.
 The electric avoided cost calculator also contains hourly marginal greenhouse gas emissions data, which are also forecasted to 2050.

 The electric avoided cost calculator can be downloaded as a .xlsb file from `here <https://www.cpuc.ca.gov/General.aspx?id=5267>`_.